oktadev/okta-blog/_source/_posts/2022-06-22-terraform-eks-microservices.md

 {% img blog/jhipster-k8s-eks-terraform/eks-cluster.png alt:"EKS cluster in KDash" width:"900" %}{: .center-image }

+> **Note**: The EKS cluster defined here will not come under AWS free tier; hence, running this will cost money, so delete the cluster as soon as you finish the tutorial to keep the cost within a few dollars.

 ## Set up OIDC authentication using Okta

 You can proceed to deploy the sample application.
 You could skip this step if you used a sample that does not use Okta or OIDC for authentication.